ashjd1/adv-demo/README.md

-# Demo fro advance training
+# Demo for advance training